Games with finitely generated structures: Introduction

-Our goal is to present a non-trivial characterization of when Odd has a winning strategy in $\BM{G}$, where $G$ is a countable first-order structure.
-We also develop the theory of limits of \emph{weak} \fra\ classes, where the amalgamation property is replaced by a weaker condition introduced by Ivanov~\cite{Ivanov} and very recently studied by Kruckman~\cite{KruckPhD}.
-We show that Odd has a winning strategy in $\BM{G}$ if and only if $\Age{G}$ is a weak \fra\ class and $G$ is its limit.
+Our goal is to present a characterization of the existence of a winning strategy in $\BMG{\Ef}{G}$, where $G$ is a countable first-order structure.
+We also develop the theory of limits of \emph{weak} \fra\ classes, where the amalgamation property is replaced by a weaker condition exhibited first by Ivanov~\cite{Ivanov}, then used by Kechris and Rosendal~\cite{KecRos}, and recently studied by Kruckman~\cite{KruckPhD}.
+We show that Odd has a winning strategy in $\BMG{\Ef}{G}$ if and only if $\Ef$ is a weak \fra\ class and $G$ is its limit.
 We note that similar results, using the topological Banach-Mazur game, were recently obtained by Kruckman in his Ph.D. thesis~\cite{KruckPhD}.
 Our approach is direct, we do not use any topology.
-No prerequisites (except very basic knowledge in model theory) are required for understanding our proofs.
+No prerequisites, except a very basic knowledge in model theory, are required for understanding our concepts and arguments.